 If you don't have a wall, a tree works just as well.

 If you're worried about damaging a wall or door, you don't need it.
 With nothing more than your legs and a shoe, you can still slap the cork out of the bottle.

 Take a seat and place the bottle upside-down between your thighs.
 Hold it in place tightly as you evenly hit the bottom of the bottle with the flat sole of your shoe.
-Keep smacking the wine until the cork eases out a bit.
-Once it's slid far enough out of the bottle to grab, yank the cork out with your hand.
+Keep smacking the wine until the cork eases out a bit. , Yank the cork out with your hand when it's sticking out of the bottle far enough to grab.

 Happen to have a bike pump nearby?
-Probably not, but it's still a cool tool to use for a unique wine-opening method, as Kristy Kreme shows on YouTube.
+Probably not, but it's still a neat tool to use for a unique wine-opening method, as Kristy Kreme shows on YouTube.